 Climate projects that register with ICR must conform to all requirements depicted under the ICR Requirement Document and further the ICR Process Requirements.
 For accessibility, the lifecycle of a Climate project under the ICR follows these steps.

 Review of available methodology: Project developers review available and approved methodology for applicability.
 Methodologies set out the details for quantification, implementation, and monitoring for different projects and sectors.
-Methodology approved by the Clean Development Mechanism, Verified Carbon Standard, and Gold Standard for the Global Goals are approved.
+Methodology approved by the Clean Development Mechanism, Verified Carbon Standard and American Carbon Registry are approved.

 Methodology Review: If the proposed project hasn’t been approved, project developers need to go through a methodology review where ICR and an accredited validation and verification body review the methodology in question for conformity to requirements of ICR Requirements and the requirements of ISO 14064-2:2019.
 ICR promotes the development of new methodology irrespective of if it leads to avoidance or reduction in emissions or is a carbon removal.